simoncardona/Portfolio/README.md

 # Simon Cardona - Portfolio

-First portfolio meant to learn and experiment, based on the projects developed in the class "Telling stories with data".
+First portfolio created to learn and experiment, based on the projects developed in the class "Telling stories with data".
 Simon Cardona (he, him, his)
-Full-time MBA at CMU - Tepper School of Business Class of 2020 Member of the board of the Design and Business Club
+Full-time MBA at CMU - Tepper School of Business Class of 2020 Member of the Board of the Design & Business Club

 # About me